 - 2. Facebook Ads Guide: During

 Start selling online now with ShopifyStart your free trial

 Why Facebook Advertising?

-There are more than 1.59 billion monthly active users on Facebook, so some of your potential customers are definitely using it too.
+With more than 2.60 billion monthly active users on Facebook, some of your potential customers are definitely using the platform.
 The only question is how to reach them effectively.

-For that, Facebook offers the greatest targeting options ever – you can reach people not just by location (countries, states, cities and even zip codes), gender, and age, but also by millions of interests, behaviors, life events, and many other descriptions.
+Facebook advertising offers ecommerce entrepreneurs extensive targeting options.
+Notably, you can reach people not just by location (countries, states, cities, and even zip codes), gender, and age, but also by interests, behaviors, life events, and many other alternatives.

-What’s more, you can promote pretty much any content suitable for your business: from text posts, photos and albums, to videos, events, offers and, of course, links to your website.
+In addition, you can promote pretty much any content suitable for your business using Facebook advertising tools: from text posts, photos and albums, to videos, events, offers, and, of course, links to your website.

 Facebook’s goal is to find the most effective way to allocate the limited advertising space they have.